jrdegbe/thamesthrive-api/docs/installation/production/guide.md

 ## Dependencies

-Tracardi depends on:
+ThamesThrive depends on:

 * Redis
 * Elastic search

-Elasticsearch and Redis setup in Tracardi goes beyond its configuration.
+Elasticsearch and Redis setup in ThamesThrive goes beyond its configuration.
 Utilize cloud instances or on-premises installation.
 Refer to manuals for guidance.

 ## Installation best practises

-To enhance security, consider setting up encrypted connections for Tracardi API access.
+To enhance security, consider setting up encrypted connections for ThamesThrive API access.
 You can encode external traffic to the load balancer while keeping internal cluster communication unencoded, ensuring both security and efficiency.
-Alternatively, encrypt the entire cluster by creating HTTPS versions of Tracardi Docker images for comprehensive encryption.
-Find detailed instructions in the [documentation](../../configuration/tracardi_ssl.md).
+Alternatively, encrypt the entire cluster by creating HTTPS versions of ThamesThrive Docker images for comprehensive encryption.
+Find detailed instructions in the [documentation](../../configuration/ThamesThrive_ssl.md).

 ### Separation of track server and GUI API

 #### API

-A recommended approach involves having two Tracardi API instances: one for the GUI and another for event collection.
+A recommended approach involves having two ThamesThrive API instances: one for the GUI and another for event collection.

 1. **Event Collection Cluster:** This cluster is accessible over the Internet and handles event collection.
 To achieve
    this: